awslabs/multi-az-workshop/content/lab-2/index.en.md

 2. [Istio Locality Load Balancing](https://istio.io/latest/docs/tasks/traffic-management/locality-load-balancing/) - Locality load balancing provides [three options](https://istio.io/latest/docs/reference/config/networking/destination-rule/#LocalityLoadBalancerSetting) for specifying how traffic is routed in a `DestinationRule` or as part of the Global Mesh Config.
 The first is `failoverPriority`.
 This allows you to prioritize what endpoints are used, but it doesn't enforce only using endpoints in the same zone.
 The next option is `failover`.
 Zone and sub-zone failover is supported by default, so this only needs to be specified for regions when the operator needs to constrain traffic failover.
 While same zone routing is preferred using this option, it is not enforced.
 The third option is `distribute`.
 This is the option we chose to use because we can specify 100% of the traffic is only routed to the same zone, and if no endpoints are available, the requests fail.
 For AZI to be effective, we actually want all of the resources in a single AZ to fail together.
 However, you should consider your own use cases, pod distribution, and desired failure modes.
 ::::

 One other important consideration is to make sure that we have pods in each AZ so that requests can be handled in the same AZ that the load balancer receives them.
-To do that, we're going to use [`topologySpreadConstraints`](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) in our deployment definition.
+To do that, we use [`topologySpreadConstraints`](https://kubernetes.io/docs/concepts/scheduling-eviction/topology-spread-constraints/) in our deployment definition.

 ```yaml
 apiVersion: app/v1